antkowiakn/ETL_Project-/README.md

 This data set uses 3 CSV files: Dictionary, Summer, Winter.
 For Historical GDPs: Our World in Data 1950 - 2017 https://ourworldindata.org/grapher/real-gdp-per-capita-pwt
 This data set uses 1 CSV file.
+## Proposed Methodolody:
+Load the data into a structured SQL Database, as the datasets are consistent.
+Considering to create a discovery data layer for the CSV's and a business layer for fact tables for users to query.
+Relevant Columns from Olympic Dataset:
+* Year
+* Medal
+* Country
+Relevant Columns from Historical GDPs:
+* Year
+* Country
+* GDP per capita